How 5G Enhances VR Experience?

 Starting with 1G and progressing to 4G and now 5G, the telecom industry has always evolved to take advantage of the latest, better technologies as they become accessible.
 In fact, 5G will hasten the pace of technological adoption.

-Immersive technology, such as VR, is a key component in enabling 5G use cases and business models, as well as contributing to the high-performance, high-capacity, high-reliability, and low-latency associated with 5G, all delivered at a low total cost of ownership (TCO).
-This combination of improved performance and reduced TCO is critical in dealing with the incremental growth in data traffic.
+Immersive technology, such as VR, is a key component in enabling 5G use cases and business models, as well as contributing to the high performance, high-capacity, high reliability, and low latency associated with 5G, all delivered at a low total cost of ownership (TCO).
+This combination of improved performance and reduced TCO is critical in dealing with incremental growth in data traffic.

 5G empowers Virtual Reality experiences